 check with the Program in Academic English/ESL in HIB 201 (824-6781).

-If you have questions about WR 40A, please contact the course director:
+If you have questions about WR 40A, please contact the Assistant Course Directors:

 Additional information on required texts will be provided by your instructor.
 Please note the first day attendance rule.